Circle of Friends Book Club

-The Circle of Friends Book Club is one of the many groups that are meeting at our Baha’i Center.
+The Circle of Friends Book Club is one of the many groups that are meeting at the Baha’i Center of Washtenaw County.
 Dedicated to exploring books of all sorts, the group meets on the second Wednesday of every month from 7-9 pm.
 Both Baha’is and non-Baha’is are welcome at bookclub.
 Please join us for lively conversation, new information about books, and exchange of ideas in a comfortable small group atmosphere.
 Come and enjoy light snacks and lots of laughter too!

 A detailed outline of the results of our consultation is available from bookclub members or by emailing email@example.com.
 Please come and join us at any bookclub meeting!

 Visit the event calendar for more info on upcoming book club dates.

 - Circle of Friends Book Club meeting summary for January 2020

 At our January meeting, members decided to continue our discussion of Reading Lolita in Tehran before moving on to any other topic.
 The discussion centered on current events as illustrative of what was experienced by the common people in the book, and similarities and differences in those experiences in Iran and in the United States.
 There was also a general discussion of the trauma experienced by those subject to war and upheaval.

 Members then decided to offer the Prayer for America, and some devotions for peace. (more…)

 - Circle of Friends Book Club meeting summary for December 2019